qwelias/ko-router/README.md

 #### .template = data.template
 Template value to pass to **Knockout**'s [*template*](http://knockoutjs.com/documentation/template-binding.html) binding.

-#### .guards = data.guards
+#### .guard = data.guard
-Array of functions to be called in ```Promise.all``` on an attempt to open the page.
+Function to be called on an attempt to open the page.

-Each function accepts it's piece of route as first argument and is boud to a page, should return a Promise.
+Function accepts it's piece of route as first argument and is boud to a page, should return a Promise.
 Root page is the exception as it accepts whole array of routes.
 Useful for any kind of (a)synchronous checks/prehooks.

+If you want to return a [```window.router.navigate( href )```](#navigate-href-) wrap it into ```Promise.reject``` so that previous navigation stops.

+#### .onclose = data.guard
+Function to be called on an attempt to close the page.

+Bound to a page.

 If you want to return a [```window.router.navigate( href )```](#navigate-href-) wrap it into ```Promise.reject``` so that previous navigation stops.